-Here are some of the songs that are helping fuel my current work-in-progress, which is all about deep loss, second-chance love, and some symbolism around fire.
+Here are some of the songs that are helping fuel my current work-in-progress.
+Set in one of my favorite places, eclectic east Austin, it's all about living through deep loss, found-family, second-chance love, and some symbolism around fire.
 Enjoy!

 Tuesday, 27 March 2018